How to create an empty or blank file

 MS-DOS and Windows command line users

-Use the copy con command to create an empty file as shown below.
-The ^Z represents pressing Ctrl + Z on the keyboard once at a blank link.
-After pressing this shortcut you should get a 1 file copied message.
+Use the copy con command to create an empty file, as shown below.
+The ^Z represents pressing Ctrl+Z on the keyboard when at a command prompt.
+After pressing this shortcut, a 1 file copied message should appear.

 copy con file.txt